grantmacken/xquery-udl/README.md

 xquery-udl
 ==========

- Xquery User-Defined Language for Komodo
+ An attempt a building a Xquery User-Defined Language for Komodo for the Komodo IDE and Komodo Edit.